 - 125. Lack of preventative maintenance increases the likelihood of fire starting in equipment.
-Common causes of fire in equipment are: - Allowing extraction equipment in kitchens to build up excessive grease deposits; - Disabling or interfering with automatic or manual safety features and cut-outs; - Leaking valves, glands or joints allowing oils and other flammable liquids to contaminate adjacent floors or goods; and - Allowing ventilation points to become clogged or blocked, causing overheating. - 126.
-A capable person should adequately and regularly maintain machinery, equipment and plant, including cooking and heating equipment and office equipment such as photocopiers.
+Common causes of fire in equipment are: - Allowing extraction equipment particularly within factory premises to build up excessive grease and/or dust deposits;

+- Disabling or interfering with automatic or manual safety features and cut-outs; - Inadequate cleaning of heat-shrink packaging equipment; - Loose drive belts or lack of lubrication leading to increased friction; - Leaking valves, glands or joints allowing oils and other flammable liquids to contaminate adjacent floors or goods; and - Allowing ventilation points to become clogged or blocked, causing overheating. - 126.
+A capable person should adequately and regularly maintain machinery, equipment and plant.
 Appropriate signs and instructions on safe use may be necessary. - 127.
 Individual heaters where provided, should be fixed in position, installed and guarded and used in accordance with the manufacturers' instructions.